DWTechs/efficient-git/content/conventional-commit.md

 ### #ticket

-The id of the ticket or issue you are working on in this commit.
+The id of the ticket you are working on in this commit.
+Each commit must link to a work item in your ticketing system.

 ### Description